trungpq27/BananaKong/README.md

 ### Getting started
 - Use git or the download button (on the right) to download the game source code.
-- if you are using CodeBlock:
+- If you are using CodeBlock:
   + Add SDL and its support libraries to CodeBlocks, dependencies are:\
   		[SDL] https://www.libsdl.org/download-2.0.php \
      	[SDL_image] https://www.libsdl.org/projects/SDL_image/ \